USA.gov: History

+Logo used, from 2007 to 2015.

+Logo used, from 2015 to 2016.

+Logo used, from 2016 to 2018.

 USA.gov began in 2000 when Internet entrepreneur Eric Brewer, whose early research in parallel computing was funded by the United States Department of Defense, offered to donate a powerful search engine to the government.
 That donation helped accelerate the government's earlier work to create a government-wide portal.
 In June 2000, President Clinton announced the gift from the Federal Search Foundation, a nonprofit organization co-founded by Brewer and fellow entrepreneur David Binetti, and instructed that the portal be launched in 90 days.

 FirstGov.gov was launched 87 days later on September 22, 2000, during the first-ever webcast originating from the White House Oval Office.
 GSA and 22 Federal agencies funded the initiative in 2001 and 2002.
 Since 2002, USA.gov has received an annual appropriation from the U.S. Congress.

 The name FirstGov.gov was changed in 2007 to USA.gov, in response to user suggestions and telephone surveys.

 On July 2, 2010, USA.gov revamped the website to improve user access to citizen services through new mobile applications for on-the-go instant access; public engagement platforms; and the fastest, most comprehensive search function for government information.